anu-bdsi/workshop-intro-to-linux/week1_tutorial.md

 # Connecting to Dayhoff

 * Connecting to the ANU intranet through GlobalProtect VPN.
-* For Windows users, open Command Prompt.
-For Mac users, open Terminal.
+* Open Terminal (Windows system should have this as well, otherwise open Command Prompt).
 * Typing in ```ssh u_id@dayhoff.rsb.anu.edu.au``` and press ```enter```.
 * Typing in ```yes``` if you've been asked to authenticate the connection.
 * The password is the same as your uni account password.